 There are many differences between undergraduate studies and law school.
 There are some disciplines you could study as an undergrad that might somewhat prepare you for law school.
 However, professors and administrators know it’s a new experience for nearly all students; you won’t be alone in your imminent confusion!

-Here are a few ways undergrad and law school differ, including the question of how hard is it to become a lawyer:
+Here are a few ways undergrad and law school differ, including the question of how hard it is to become a lawyer:

 Identifying the average amount of time an undergraduate needs to commit to studying is difficult.
 As an undergrad, there are a few points throughout the semester (mid and end-term) where the work usually ramps up significantly, so it isn’t always easy to give an accurate time commitment.
 However, law school work is more consistent throughout the term.